arduinoclassroom/Happy-Birthday-Gift-Using-Arduino/README.md

 7. Slide Switch x1

 When you upload the code, follow this video because our project hasn't external crystal or other components.

 Link 🔗: https://www.youtube.com/watch?v=fzZ2TR_mwgs&t=1237s

 And when you create a bitmap, use this website and import your 128px*64px image.
 Then you can Generate your image bitmap Arduino code.

 Link 🔗: https://javl.github.io/image2cpp/

+And Subscribe to Arduino classroom Channel this tutorial is given within the Arduino classroom channel.

+Link 🔗: www.youtube.com/Arduinoclassroom

 Circuit Diagram:
 ![WhatsApp Image 2023-07-25 at 20 13 35](https://github.com/arduinoclassroom/Happy-Birthday-Gift-Using-Arduino/assets/92985498/06a033c2-1f2b-4769-8c3c-7d76d013de14)